For those that accept the responsibility of saving lives at sea, #training is an essential part of the role.

 It improves the student’s experience of placement through social mentoring.
 The PALS initiative provides both support and guidance to students.
 It creates that social connection with other students which can be hard for some to achieve and instils confidence in students.
 By having a senior student as a mentor it gives students an opportunity to discuss possible pre placement issues and sponsorship issues which the mentor will have experience in.

+Not only a mentor, your PAL helps you develop as a person.
+By gaining confidence your communication skills, your interpersonal skills and even your problem solving skills will improve.
 It’s not just a one way system though; the PALS program benefits both parties.
 When you’re leaving college and looking to be employed, by having the PALS program on your CV it will enhance your employability as it shows you have skills such as leadership, communication, and teamwork.
 Sponsoring companies are even supportive of the PAL’s initiative and acknowledge participating students.

 What does being a mentor entail?